- On a subproduction instance (subprod A), from the Dictionary, in an update set, a field is created.

 - There is no definite duration we can give.
 We have seen a column creation on a table that has 10 million records take around 1.5 hours.

-- The duration comes from the constraints of the database and unfortunately we cannot do much about it.
+- The duration comes from the constraints of the database and unfortunately we cannot do anything about it.

 - Note that the [task] table is very likely flattened meaning that other tables such as change_request, problem, sc_req_item, etc are all a part of task (these tables extend from task).

-- Example: I am creating a field on [change_request] table and that table only has 20k records so I expect it to be pretty fast.
+- Example: I am creating a field on [change_request] table which only has 20k records.
+I expect it to be pretty fast.
 However, the entire [task] will have to be altered.
 In this scenario, task has 8 mil records and so the table alter will take awhile.

 - When creating columns through the Dictionary, that transaction is subject to Quota Rules, specifically the out-of-box one named: UI Transactions